Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ## Tips and Tricks

--Use auto to avoid spaming clicks to know when the response has been served -Put the auto setting bar below mid to get a more fluid conversation
+-Use auto to avoid spaming clicks to know when the response has been served

+-Put the auto setting bar below mid to get a more fluid conversation

 ## ¿Future updates?

+-Digging into settings of the ollama side of the code

+-put on other .py the ollama part to improve readibilty

+-Create a icon for the program and the repo

 -Add the chance to input personality to the prompts